Delay-Doppler Domain Channel Measurements and Modeling in High-Speed Railways: DD Domain Channel Modeling in the HSR Viaduct Scenario

 For moderate time-varying scenarios, the multipath structure is relatively stable but still exhibits dynamic fluctuations.
 Using the quasi-stationary interval evaluation method in Section \ref{section:3-1}, the quasi-stationary interval $T_{QS}$ of this scenario is $172.2$ ms when the threshold is 0.9.
 The average channel coefficients within this $T_{QS}$ are shown in Fig. \ref{fig4-2-2:Averaged DD domain channel fading during the station time}.

+Similar to the weak time-varying case, the first path with the minimum delay corresponds to the LoS component.
 Compared with weak time-varying scenarios, the amplitude distribution of multipaths in Fig. \ref{fig4-2-2:Averaged DD domain channel fading during the station time} is more dispersed, with an increased number of secondary paths and higher edge ambiguity, indicating an enhancement in multipath dynamics.
-Using the same channel estimation and multipath extraction methods as applied to weak time-varying scenarios, the channel model parameters for moderate time-varying scenarios are obtained as shown in Table \ref{tab4-2-2:channel_params}.
-Table \ref{tab4-2-2:channel_params} shows that the moderate time-varying scenario contains $4$ main multipath components.
-The range of multipath Doppler frequency offsets is expanded from $-79.89$ Hz to $147.77$ Hz, reflecting the law that Doppler spread increases as the time-varying intensity of the scenario strengthen.
+Using the same channel estimation and multipath extraction methods as applied to weak time-varying scenarios, the channel model parameters for moderate time-varying scenarios are obtained as shown in Table \ref{tab4-3:DD Channel Model For HSR Under A Viaduct}.
+Table \ref{tab4-3:DD Channel Model For HSR Under A Viaduct} shows that the moderate time-varying scenario contains $4$ main multipath components.
+The range of multipath Doppler frequency offsets is expanded from $-79.82$ Hz to $147.86$ Hz, reflecting the law that Doppler spread increases as the time-varying intensity of the scenario strengthen.
 In terms of delay distribution, the maximum delay difference is $1.47$ $\mu s$, which reflects the multipath propagation characteristics in complex scattering environments.